Sustainability groups challenge EU over delay to oil, gas disclosures

 Around 20 groups, including World Benchmarking Alliance, Finance Watch, Eurosif, WWF, CDP, and Share Action have called on the Commission to set a "clear timeline and commitment" for the sector-specific standards.

-"The timeline needs to be clarified for the first two sector-specific standards on mining and oil and gas, which are already at an advanced stage of development," the letter to commission president Ursula von der Leyen and financial services commissioner Mairead McGuinness said.
+"The timeline needs to be clarified for the first two sector-specific standards on mining and oil and gas, which are already at an advanced stage of development," the letter to commission president Ursula von der Leyen and McGuinness, said.

 It is necessary to "maintain continuity" in the development of sector-specific standards, the letter seen by Reuters said.